 The program is primarily for students whose major programs have a corresponding counterpart at the University of Exeter.
 However, students from other engineering programs may also be considered as they are deemed to be capable of completing the Engineering and Law Program within the 5-year timeframe.
 Students should consult their major Department regarding the feasibility of participating in the Program.

 Students in dual degree programs in BEng & BBA can also apply, but please take note of the engineering disciplines available at the University of Exeter.
 Not all engineering disciplines of HKUST have corresponding programs at the University of Exeter.
 Moreover, as the dual degree is already an intensive program involving 2 sets of curricula, please be sure to discuss your plan with your advisors in the dual degree programs.

-During Year 4 and Year 5, students will register in the University of Exeter Law degree programs, either in JD or LLM, though they do not pay tuition fee to the University of Exeter until Year 5.
+During Year 4 and Year 5, students will register as a student in the University of Exeter Law degree program, though they do not pay tuition fee to the University of Exeter until Year 5.

 It is a special accelerated pathway designed for students who plan to complete 2 degrees in 5 years.
 Students are expected to stay in the Program throughout the 5 years.
 However, if there are unforeseen circumstances under which students need to quit the Program after Year 4, they may apply for withdrawal, and may be able to graduate with the HKUST degree alone provided that all HKUST degree requirements are fulfilled.

 Yes, besides engineering and computer science courses, HKUST students can take courses in other areas at the University of Exeter in Year 4 which may be able to fulfil HKUST’s common core requirements.
 However, please note that enrolment is not guaranteed.
 There are also areas that are normally not available to non-major students, such as Psychology, Politics, Drama, English Literature, History, etc., Law courses other than those required for the law degree that a student registers for JD are also normally closed.